enobrev/htd-lync-js/reference/README.md

 | by_code and by_decimal | Moved the code to the left column and then sorted           |
 | other                  | Has other commands that were not in the docs                |

+# And the PDFs?

+I grabbed those from [this repo](https://github.com/UngluedChalice/HTD-Lync-RS232-Serial-Feedback-Query-Codes), where they said "I emailed HTD frustrated with the lack of integrations with Home Assisstant and they emailed me back all this info.
+I have no clue what any of it means."

+I put most of this app together by decompiling their app and looking at other sources and sending random commands to my own Lync.
+These docs helped fill in some gaps.